anuj-modi/eau2/report/doc.md

 ## Open questions
 * How would local_map work given that we were told that row, rower, and fielder were not needed?
+* What is a good number of items for one chunk in a column?

 ## Status
 Multiple instances of KVStore can work together.
 Columns and data frames were stripped down to be immutable.
 Next steps include: